tomasnunes/invasion/README.md

 - For the connections between cities I decided to use a fixed-size array `[MaxDirections]*City`, another option would be a map, `map[Direction]*City`, mapping the direction of the connection to the connected city.
-Using an array requires the allocation of a fixed amount of memory, even if the city doesn't have connections in all directions, but an array is way more efficient than the map.
+Using an array requires the allocation of a fixed amount of memory, even if the city doesn't have connections in all directions, but in Go an array is way more efficient than a map.
 **TL;DR:** Could change `connectedCities` to `map[Direction]*City` if the gain in memory out-weights the loss in performance.
+- There were more efficient ways to obtain random empty cities and a random direction to move to than trial and error but it wouldn't be as random, ergo my implementation.
+If worst 'randomness' was acceptable other algorithms would have been considered in order to improve performance.
 - If crypto-level randomness was required I would have used `crypto/rand` instead of `math/rand`.
 The latter is enough for the required use cases and much more efficient.
--There were more efficient ways to obtain random empty cities and a random direction to move than trial and error but it wouldn't be as random, ergo my implementation.
-- Could add concurrency, for example when creating cities and connections adding a `sync.Mutex` to the `City struct` and verifying if a city with the same name already exists in the world using a `sync.RWMutex` in the `WorldX struct` allowing multiple concurrent reads.
+- Could add concurrency, for example when creating cities and connections adding a `sync.Mutex` to the `City struct` and verifying if that city already exists in the world using a `sync.RWMutex` in the `WorldX struct` allowing for multiple concurrent reads on the `Cities` parameter when checking the presence of the new city name and a valid pointer.